yungjekoo/custom-cards/README.md

 ## Overview

-The custom-cards repository is a template from which you can start your custom card creation by forking the repository to your own environment, then copying and modifying the sample cards to meet your needs.
+The custom cards repository is a template from which you can start your custom card creation by forking the repository to your own environment, then copying and modifying the sample cards to meet your needs.
 You then deploy your cards to your own custom cards HTTP server and then connect to that server from Watson IoT Platform.
 After the servers are connected, the cards in your custom cards server can be used seamlessly with the default Watson IoT Platform cards.

 Learn more about custom cards in the [IBM Watson IoT Platform documentation](https://new-console.ng.bluemix.net/docs/services/IoT/custom_cards/custom-cards.html).
 **Tip:** To quickly take a look at some sample custom cards, you can link your Watson IoT Platform organization to the custom cards sample server.
 For information, see *Step 6: Link your package* in this readme.

 ## Before you begin

-Make sure that your local development environment meets the following requirements:
+Make sure that your local development environment has Node.js with the npm node package manager.
-- Node.js with NPM

 For information about installing Node.js, including the download links, go here: https://nodejs.org

 Also, to host your custom cards package, you must set up an HTTP server that meets the following requirements:
 - The server must not require credentials to access.
 - The server must use the HTTPS protocol.
-- The server must support CORS connections.
+- The server must support Cross-Origin Resource Sharing (CORS) connections.

 **Tip:** For test and proof of concept work, you can use the built-in sample node.js server, which is configured to meet these requirements.